 The Fairy Tale Village of Alberobello and its Picturesque Trulli Houses

 Alberobello, literally translated as ‘Beautiful Tree,’ is a small town with one-of-a-kind historic buildings called trulli.
-The iconic houses in the town have led it to dubbed by a ‘fairy tale village’.
-It is thanks to the photogenic trulli houses that Alberobello was inscribed as a UNESCO World Heritage Site in 1996.
+The iconic houses in the town have led to it being dubbed a ‘fairy tale village’.
+It is also thanks to the photogenic trulli houses that Alberobello was inscribed as a UNESCO World Heritage Site in 1996.

 Alberobello is situated in the Metropolitan City of Bari, Apulia, which is the region forming the ‘heel’ of Italy.
-It has been recorded that in around 1000 AD, the human presence in the area of the modern-day town was limited only to a scattering of rural settlements.
+In around 1000 AD, the human presence in the area of the modern-day town was limited to a scattering of rural settlements.
 Over time, these grew into Aia Piccola and Monti, districts within the modern town.

 - Craco: The Abandoned Medieval Ghost Town of Italy